Biosecurity: health protection and sanitation strategies for cattle

 - Chlorhexidine.
 Hibitane Disinfectant (2% w/v).
 Mix 120 mL per 3.8 L water.

 Organic material (dirt and manure) inactivates many disinfectants.
 Therefore, clean your boots with a brush and water, removing all dirt and manure so that the disinfectant will sanitize the boots.
 Hypochlorites and iodophors will cause deterioration of rubber boots if left in contact.
 Prolong boot life by rinsing them with clear water after thoroughly disinfecting.
+Change boot bath solutions daily and any time they become visibly soiled.

 The work of disease prevention is never finished.
 Owners have the ultimate responsibility for herd protection.
 Visitors must respect biosecurity protocols put in place by livestock owners.
 Savvy livestock owners implement biosecurity strategies to prevent the introduction of disease to their herds and also to prevent the spread of diseases already present.
 To protect their herds, owners commonly: